-After over 3 years, the COVID-19 Public Health Emergency (PHE) will end on May 11, 2023, the Biden Administration announced last week.1After 3.5 years of the modified policy to allow for amore efficient path for COVID-19-related medical products to get to market, this begs the question of how it will impact the MedTech world.
+After over 3 years, the COVID-19 Public Health Emergency (PHE) will end on May 11, 2023, the Biden Administration announced last week.
+After 3.5 years of modified policy to allow for a more efficient path for COVID-19 related medical products to get to market, this begs the question of how it will impact the MedTech world.

 On January 31, just a day after the White House announced its intent to end the PHE, the FDA posted an update to its webpage on EUA’s declaring that they intent to issue a Federal Register notice regarding how the end of the PHE will impact current COVID-19 related guidances, and which of those guidances will be temporarily extended or allowed to expire.
 They made it a specific point to call out that existing Emergency Use Authorizations (EUAs) for products will remain in effect, and the FDA may continue to issue new EUAs even after the PHE if certain criteria is met.

 Its important to note that an EUA declaration from HHS is distinctly different from an HHS PHE declaration.
 In other words, the EUA declaration will not automatically end the day the PHE ends.
 However, it usually doesn’t lag too far behind.
 So, what does this all mean for the hundreds of thousands of manufacturers who are currently producing under an EUA?